AlbertHahn/Studienarbeit_Geocaching_App_Albert_Hahn/README.md

-Geo Adventure is a geocaching application for Android, developed for my "Android Development" course at the OTH-Amberg-Weiden.
+# Geo Adventure is a geocaching application for Android, developed for my "Android Development course" at the OTH-Amberg-Weiden.

 Simple Description of the implemented functions: